automata-network/eliza/packages/plugin-dcap/README.md

 ## Future Features (Coming soon)
 - Support to verify DCAP attestation on more EVM networks.
 - Support to verify DCAP attestation on Solana.
+- Support to verify DCAP attestation using ZKVM and verify the zk proof on-chain.
 - Support to topup the wallet before submitting the DCAP attestation on testnets.

 ## Installation